kevinwatson/personal-computing-history-book/060-chapter-05.md

 * Cryptography acceleration - speeds up security related tasks
 * [High-performance unified memory](https://www.macobserver.com/analysis/understanding-apples-unified-memory-architecture/) - unified means shared memory, so instead of data being transferred from a CPU's memory bank to a GPU's memory bank and then back again, when both the CPU and GPU share the same memory banks, less time and bandwidth is required to process the task
 * Machine learning accelerators - speeds up tasks like voice recognition and image processing
-* Advanced display engine
+* Advanced display engine - high-performance external display management
-* HDR video processor
-* Always-on processor
+* [HDR video processor](https://support.apple.com/en-us/HT210980) - dedicated chip for high dynamic range (HDR) video support
+* [Always-on processor (AOP)](https://machinelearning.apple.com/research/hey-siri) - allows for background processing while in a near-suspended state, for example to allow Siri voice recognition to listen and wake the computer
-* High-quality image signal processor
+* High-quality image signal processor - dedicated processor for real-time video capture
-* High-performance CPU cores
-* Low-power design
+* Low-power design - designed for lower power consumption
-* Secure Enclave
-* High-performance NVMe storage
+* [Secure Enclave](https://support.apple.com/guide/security/secure-enclave-sec59b0b31ff/web) - used to store and process sensitive user data
+* High-performance NVMe storage - nonvolatile memory express (NVMe) is a protocol that doesn't require a separate hardware controller to communicate with the CPU like other storage devices
-* Low-power video playback
+* Low-power video playback - dedicated video decoding chips are used for video playback to use less power
-* High-performance GPU
+* High-performance GPU -
 * High-performance video editing
 * Thunderbolt/USB 4 controller
 * High-efficiency audio processor